mightymochi/2D-Cel-Shader-Godot-4.x/README.md

 ![Screenshot of a canvasTexture.](https://github.com/mightymochi/2D-Cel-Shader-Godot-4.x/blob/main/canvasTextureNormal.PNG)

 ## Light Height
 Lets you adjust the 2D light height per object.
+This has no effect on Directional light 2d.